danilo94/mips32/README.md

 # Todo
-- signal extend unity (16 to 32 bits)
-- Shifters
+- Alu
-- Control
+- Alu Controller
-- ALU
+- Multiplexers
 - Define a interface between mips and memory (Data memory and program memory)
 - Connect all modules